LCPQ/gdr_nbody_2021/content/presentations.md

 In nature, conical intersections play a keyrole in many prominent reactions.
 For instance, in the process of vision: the retinal molecule is known to undergo a photoisomerisation mediated by a non-radiative relaxation through a conical intersection.
 In such a situation, characterizing the phenomenon requires to precisely describe the shape of the conical intersection, with both qualitative and quantitative high-level treatments.
 This makes it a difficult target to current quantum algorithms, such as VQE.
 Motivated by this problem, we recently introduced a new quantum algorithm [1] called the “State-Averaged Orbital-Optimized VQE” (SA-OO-VQE) designed to treat on an equal footing degenerate states on near term quantum computers.
 In this talk, we introduce the theory of SA- OO-VQE and illustrate how it works on the formaldimine molecule (a minimal model for the retinal with a similar conical intersection).
 Furthermore, we will introduce new extensions to the SA-OO- VQE algorithm recently developed to estimate nuclear gradients and non-adiabatic couplings out of the quantum algorithm [2].
 We show that SA-OO-VQE is able to qualitatively and quantitatively reproduce the molecule’s conical intersection.
 We will also show that the algorithm can be used in a geometry optimization process to find the minimal energy conical intersection of the molecule.

-[1] S. Yalouz, B. Senjean, J. Gu ̈nther, F. Buda, T. E. O’Brien, and L. Visscher, A state-averaged orbital- optimized hybrid quantum–classical algorithm for a democratic description of ground and excited states, Quantum Science and Technology 6, 024004 (2021).
+[1] S. Yalouz, B. Senjean, J. Gunther, F. Buda, T. E. O’Brien, and L. Visscher, A state-averaged orbital- optimized hybrid quantum–classical algorithm for a democratic description of ground and excited states, Quantum Science and Technology 6, 024004 (2021).
 [2] S. Yalouz, E. Koridon, B. Senjean, B. Lasorne, F. Buda, and L. Visscher, Analytical nonadiabatic couplings and gradients within the state-averaged orbital-optimized variational quantum eigensolver, arXiv preprint arXiv:2109.04576 (2021).

 ### Thierry Deutsch (CEA, Grenoble)